The terminal and remote login

 Where are we?

-Very often, many users are tempted to think of a high-performance computing installation as one giant, magical machine.
-Sometimes, people will assume that the computer they’ve logged onto is the entire computing cluster.
+It is not uncommon that users think that a high-performance computing installation is one giant, magical machine.
+Sometimes, people will assume that the computer they’ve logged on to is the entire computing cluster.
 So what’s really happening?
 What computer have we logged on to?
 The name of the current computer we are logged onto can be checked with the hostname command.
 (You may also notice that the current hostname is also part of our prompt!)

 [MY_USER_NAME@login-1.SAGA ~]$ hostname